 By rewarding and recognizing top performers, you’re doing two things: showing that you’re more than a disciplinarian and motivating your reps to do more.

-Stay humble
+Staying humble

 If you’re going to lead effectively, you need to be accountable as well.
 No one wants to follow a leader who isn’t willing to do the things they’re asking of their employees.

-Keeping and hiring top salespeople
+7. Keep and hire top salespeople

-High-performance sales teams thrive by creating a culture of continuous improvement, which requires effective management.
 Here are four areas to focus on as you seek to attract and retain top talent.

 The importance of knowledge-sharing

-Team members should always be learning, whether they’re learning on their own or are part of a more structured program.
-They should also be sharing that learning with their coworkers so that everyone can improve together.
+Team members should always be learning, whether they’re learning on their own or through a more structured program.

 There are several ways, both formal and informal, to ensure important learning gets shared:

-• Meetings.
+Meetings.
 Learning can be maximized through meetings, not just through lectures by leaders, but by asking individual team members to share what they’ve learned with the rest of the team or teams

-• Mentoring.
+Mentoring.
 Mentoring programs, formal or informal, allow experienced team members to pass down institutional knowledge

-• Reviews.
+Reviews.
 Think of reviews not only as a time to look back on a team member’s performance, but an opportunity to coach them with knowledge and resources to improve their performance.

-• Company culture.
+Company culture.
 Foster a culture of continuous learning in your team, in which employees are constantly finding and engaging in their own learning

 Find the best new hires with this Sales Interview Checklist